Karl Shapiro

 Karl Jay Shapiro (November 10, 1913 – May 14, 2000) was an American poet.
 He was awarded the Pulitzer Prize for Poetry in 1945 for his collection V-Letter and Other Poems.
 He was appointed the fifth Poet Laureate Consultant in Poetry to the Library of Congress in 1946.

-Born and initially raised in Baltimore, Maryland, Shapiro served in the Pacific Theater as a United States Army company clerk during World War II.
+Shapiro served in the Pacific Theater as a United States Army company clerk during World War II.

 Biography

-Karl Shapiro was born and initially raised in Baltimore, Maryland.
+Shapiro was born and initially raised in Baltimore, Maryland.
 After spending much of his childhood and adolescence in Chicago, Illinois, the family returned to Baltimore, where he completed his secondary education at Baltimore City College.
 He briefly attended the University of Virginia during the 1932-1933 academic year, and wrote about it in a critical poem called "University", which noted that "to hurt the Negro and avoid the Jew is the curriculum."
 His first volume of poetry was published by a family friend at the behest of his uncle in 1935.
 After continuing his studies at the Peabody Institute (where he majored in piano performance), he attended Johns Hopkins University on a scholarship from 1937 to 1939.
 In 1940, he enrolled in a library science school associated with Baltimore's Enoch Pratt Free Library, where he was also employed.

 Shapiro wrote poetry in the Pacific Theater while he served there as a United States Army company clerk during World War II.
 Throughout the conflict, he engaged in near-daily correspondence with his fiancée and first wife, Evalyn Katz (m.
 1945-1967), who moved to New York City to act as his literary agent in 1942.
 In this capacity, Katz facilitated the publication of much of his early oeuvre.
 His collection V-Letter and Other Poems, written while Shapiro was stationed in New Guinea, was awarded the Pulitzer Prize for Poetry in 1945, while Shapiro was still in the military.
 From 1946 to 1947, he served as Consultant in Poetry to the Library of Congress, succeeding Louise Bogan; this position was reclassified by Congress in 1985 as the Poet Laureate Consultant in Poetry to the Library of Congress.